it-dept-cis/Essential-Guide-to-Election-Security/docs/source/glossary.rst

    domain name system
      The system by which Internet domain names and addresses are tracked and regulated as defined by IETF RFC 1034 and other related RFCs.

+   encryption
+     Any procedure used in cryptography to convert plain text into cipher text to prevent anyone but the intended recipient from reading that data

    Endpoint Detection and Response
      Security software that is deployed on workstations and servers, to collect technical data and analyze it for suspicious patterns and threats.

    Endpoint Protection
      Safeguards implemented through software to protect end-user machines such as workstations and laptops against attack (e.g., antivirus, antispyware, anti-adware, personal firewalls, host-based intrusion detection and prevention systems, etc.)

+   hashing
+     The process of using a mathematical algorithm against data to produce a numeric value that is representative of that data

    Implementation Group
      The recommended guidance to prioritize implementation of the CIS Critical Security Controls (CIS Controls).
 They are based on the risk profile and resources an enterprise has available to them to implement the CIS Controls.